gburning/gb-gulp-starter/README.md

 ## Instructions (for dummies like me)

 1. Download files into your project folder.
 See [this](http://stackoverflow.com/questions/11497457/git-clone-without-git-directory?lq=1).
-2. Run `npm install gulp`.
+2. Run `npm install` to install gulp and all the other dependencies listed in `package.json`.
-3. Modify gulp as you wish and run it
+3. Modify gulp as you wish and run it.
 4. Happy camping!

 ## Contact